dhruvi-sisodiya/userology-helpdesk/PROCESS.md

 **The opportunity:** Aligning the help center's visual design with the product would create a more cohesive experience.

-### Becoming a Design Detective
+### Matching the Product's Visual Style

-I opened Userology's website and became a color detective:
+I analyzed Userology's website to extract design patterns:

-- Screenshot key sections to capture the exact aesthetic
+- Captured key sections to understand the aesthetic
-- Use browser tools to inspect design elements
+- Used browser tools to inspect elements
-- Extract color values, gradient patterns, shadow effects
+- Extracted color values and gradient patterns
-- Document spacing and typography choices
+- Documented spacing and typography

 ![Userology Website Fonts and Background](website_actual/website_fonts_and_background.png) *Color palette and typography from Userology's main website*